RazorSDU/Kenneth---spac_uge4---Unit-Testing/README.md

 ## Overview

-.This project is a **PDF Downloader** that reads links from an Excel file (using `pandas`) and downloads associated PDF documents asynchronously.
+This project is a **PDF Downloader** that reads links from an Excel file (using `pandas`) and downloads associated PDF documents asynchronously.
 The main script handles Excel reading, downloading, timeout handling, and logging.

 ### Main File